feature-flow/twotieredkanban/doc/try.rst

 The demo version has some limitations:

-- Only the Chrome browser is supported at this time.

 - Because data are stored in your browser, you can't collaborate with other people.
 You also can't view data from multiple browsers.